pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 ### Max connection age (+headless)

 The server runs as a headless service.
-Before opening a connection to the server, client runs a DNS resolution on the server service name which results in multiple IP addresses, one for each server instance - client runs a round-robin balancing between resolved IPs.
+Before opening a connection to the server, the client runs a DNS resolution on the server service name, which results in multiple IP addresses, one for each server instance - the client runs a round-robin balancing between resolved IPs.

 Setting **max-age to 10s + grace to 20s on the server side** to force reconnection.